 Cabins come furnished with one double bed and two single bunks, have heat and electricity.
 Restrooms and showers are just a short walk from the cabins.

 The cabin inside seems pretty home-like: clean, nearly new, with small nice things like regulated lights, table lamp, etc. There are also a small table and two chairs, a bench, and a nightstand:

 With linings from home, it felt even cozier.
 Kids (and us) loved our “little cabin in the woods” and would be glad to spend there a night or two again:

-That’s exactly how we feel about camping in general: messy, shaggy and full of joy:
+Pictured below: how we feel about camping in general: messy, shaggy, and full of joy:

 There are a lot of things to do around the Bay View State Park.
 We enjoyed the beach (a 5-minute walk from the campground).
 It’s really wide and covered in pebbles, with plenty of picnics tables.
 Nice place to fly a kite.

 Padilla Bay Interpretive Center is just a few minutes away by car.
 It has great trails, a museum, and an aquarium.